 We need expert and experienced volunteers – people with audiology or ENT or project management experience – who will be able to create a significant impact in the time they are there.
-Our volunteer placements last a minimum of two weeks though many last much longer.
+Our volunteer placements last a minimum of 6 months though many last much longer.

 Dr Courtney Caron, (below), an Audiologist from the United States is volunteering with us for four years in Blantyre, Malawi to set up a comprehensive audiology clinic at Queen Elizabeth Central Hospital.

-We offer all our volunteers a carefully planned placement in a developing country, delivering refresher training, helping set up new systems and programmes or simply lending a hand to overworked local audiologists.
+We offer all our volunteers a carefully planned placement in the developing countries we work in, delivering refresher training, helping set up new systems and programmes or simply lending a hand to overworked local audiologists.
 Our volunteers find their placements both professionally fulfilling and personally life-enhancing.

-If you’re interested in finding out more about volunteering in Africa with us, check out the FAQs below, read our volunteer handbook and then send us your CV.
+If you’re interested in finding out more about volunteering in Africa with us, check out the FAQs below, please send an email to email@example.com along with your CV.

 Why does Sound Seekers have a volunteer programme?

 In the countries where Sound Seekers works, there is a dire lack of hearing health professionals.
 Education for deaf children is extremely limited due to a lack of special schools and qualified Teachers of the Deaf.
 Sound Seekers volunteers make a huge difference by working side-by-side with our local partners to provide refresher training, upskilling and giving fresh ideas on how to carry out daily activities.
 Crucially, volunteers report back to Sound Seekers HQ in London with their observations and recommendations.
 We use this feedback to make improvements to our projects, and we also make sure that subsequent volunteers to a specific project have access to previous volunteer reports.